mlpack/mlpack/README.md

 permissions to those two directories), and simply type

     $ make install
+Run allknn program to check if everything is fine.
+    $ allknn --h
+If there is a problem loading the .so files then add line export LD_LIBRARY_PATH=/usr/local/lib to .bashrc file.
 You can now run the executables by name; you can link against mlpack with
     -lmlpack
 and the mlpack headers are found in